 Others see me as just pregnant and maybe bigger than I am.
 I don’t think they see me shrink like a shrinky dink around certain people and certain situations.
 They don’t see my smallness, my shyness, my desire to hide all by myself alone in a closet, or a car.

 The strangest thing has started to happen as well, whenever I speak in front of a group of people, whether it be 6 or 100 people, I begin to burn bright red.
-Once I start talking I can feel this heat begin to rise in my chest, crawl up my neck, burn the tips of my ears, and enflame my face.
+Once I start talking I can feel this heat rising in my chest, crawling up my neck, burning the tips of my ears, inflaming my face.
 My friend Tracy who was sitting next to me when I was speaking once said she thought I had broken out in hives and thought about calling the ambulance.
-What she didn’t know is that when I finish speaking I can’t stop my body from shaking.
+What she didn’t know is that when I finish speaking I can’t stop my body from shaking, either.
 It’s the most uncomfortable feeling in the world and it never happened before.
 I used to love speaking in groups.
-I had a strange compulsion my whole life to do it- whether it was a funeral of someone I barely knew, a meeting for the first time, or some gar rights activist demonstration- long story- I felt compelled to stand up and say something.
+I had a strange compulsion my whole life to do it- whether it was a funeral of someone I barely knew, a meeting for the first time, or some gay rights activist demonstration- long story- I felt compelled to stand up and say something.
 And I did!
-And now I can’t open my mouth without breaking out into hives and tremors.
-I have no idea how I was ever an actress, how I ever stood in front of cameras, and on stage, delivering speeches and monologues.
+And now I can’t open my mouth without breaking out into hives and tremors!
+I have no idea how I was ever an actress, how I ever stood in front of cameras, and on stage, delivering monologues.
 It baffles me today.
 I am sure you feel the adrenaline rush through my body.
 You must.
 Just hang in there, Pony.
 Hang in there with me.

 I miss your Papa.
 Again.
 He’s working super hard for his family and that means he had to go away to London for a few days.
 But it’s his last trip, he says, and then we have him all to ourselves!!
 I know I don’t have to tell you this- but life is just better when he’s around.